 - Finally, torque the pulley

 You can easily get a GEARWRENCH Pulley Puller and Installer Set, including one puller, one jackscrew, one bearing, one thrust washer, puller ponds, and four screws.
-The GEARWRENCH is a reliable company renowned for its reliable automobile products and kits.
+GEARWRENCH is a reliable company renowned for its reliable automobile products and kits.

 Else, you can hire a novice mechanic to do the job.
-Moreover, you don’t need to spend extra bucks in hiring a seasoned mechanic.
+Moreover, you don’t need to spend extra bucks hiring a seasoned mechanic.

 Conclusion